A student has caused hilarity after discovering her friend was unknowingly using olive oil hair sheen as a cooking spray.

 Bowled over by the response, Coral texted her friend Roisin about the hilarious mix-up:

 Roisin oh my god.
 I’m at my white friend’s birthday.
 Just spotted this in the kitchen.
 They’ve been cooking with it.
 I just.
 I cannot.Advertisement

 Admittedly the spray does have ‘olive oil’ written in massive font across the can, but on the other hand it clearly says it ‘provides natural, healthy sheen to dry, thirsty hair’ – not, ‘ideal for a quick fried egg’.

 Predictably, people had a pretty good laugh at the unfortunate error:

-@Obianuju_ probably, and probably toxic too idk how these people are alive— not spooky (@QUEEREGG) June 6, 2016
+@Obianuju_ probably, and probably toxic too idk how these people are alive— Big Bird spawn (@QUEEREGG) June 6, 2016

 However, it looks like someone may have come up with some sort of explanation for the embarrassing mix-up:

 The woman shared a photograph of the hair sheen being sold in the cooking oil section of a supermarket.

 Doesn’t really excuse it though does it?
 On the other hand, their insides have probably got a lovely healthy sheen.